Carlos A. Rincon C. Ph.D.

 Teaching Philosophy

-My goal as a professor of Computer Science is to disseminate knowledge in the theory and application of computing, ensuring that students learn how to solve real-life problems by using the theoretical background explained in class.
+My goal as a Computer Science professor is to disseminate knowledge in the theory and application of computing, ensuring that students learn how to solve real-life problems by using the theoretical background explained in class.

 I believe that algorithmic thinking is an essential skill that every computer science student must develop.
 From my experience, I have learned that first-year students tend to struggle more in computer science classes because they need help finding a clear definition of the steps necessary to solve a particular problem.
 My strategy to approach this issue is to encourage students to fully understand the problem they are trying to solve before developing a solution.